binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     {title="Result", linenos=off, lang=bash}
         testnamespace

-    A network namespace added in this way however can not be used for a docker container.
+    However, a network namespace added in this way cannot be used for a Docker container.
 In order to create a [Docker network](https://docs.docker.com/engine/userguide/networking/) called `kimsdockernet` run the following command:

     {linenos=off, lang=bash}
         # bridge is the default driver, so not required to be specified